Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 .. seealso::

-    Consult the documentation on :ref:`optimizers` for more details.
+    Consult the documentation on :ref:`optimizers` and :ref:`initial-states` for more details.

 In summary, QAOA can be configured with the following parameters: